 Since stepping down as vice chair of Time Warner in 2003 and the board of directors in 2006, Turner has immersed himself in philanthropic work.
 With his private business, Turner Enterprises, Inc., he works to restore ecological sustainability on his ranches, including its wildlife.
 The buffalo population has especially grown, as the private land protects them from hunters.
-Turner Foundation, Inc. likewise seeks to revive natural ecosystems.
+Turner Foundation, Inc. likewise seeks

+Ted Turner and Hank Aaron were featured on the cover of Georgia Trend magazine in February 2010 for their induction as Georgia Trustees.. to revive natural ecosystems.
 In 2010, Ted Turner was named a Georgia Trustee by the Georgia Historical Society for his work in media and philanthropy.
 Turner received a News & Documentary Emmy® Award for Lifetime Achievement in 2015 because of his lasting impact on the industry.